-(1) Monthly Demand Charge:

-(a) Base Demand Charge:

-For the first 300 kW or less of Firm Billing Demand ......\$7,511.00

-All Additional kW of Firm Billing Demand @.....\$19.26/kW

-(b) Transformation Discount:

-Whenever the Customer takes delivery at available transmission voltage (69 kV or greater) and provides the necessary transformation from the available transmission voltage, the foregoing Base Monthly Demand Charge shall be reduced by \$0.60/kW.

-- (c) Excess Demand Charge: - (i) For each kW of the Customer's Measured Demand that is classified as Excess On-Peak Demand, a charge, in addition to the Base Demand Charge, of \$12.00/kW. - (ii) For each kW of the Customer's Measured Demand that is classified as Excess Off-Peak Demand, a charge equal to the Base Demand Charge. - (d) Excess Reactive Demand Charge:

-Each kVAr of Excess Reactive Demand @......\$0.82/kVAr

-(e) Demand Sales Adjustment:

-For each kW of Firm Billing Demand, a credit or charge, if any, determined from time to time pursuant to the Authority's Demand Sales Adjustment Clause DSC-17, or its currently applicable successor clause, if any.

-(f) Economic Development Sales Adjustment:

-For each kW of Firm Billing Demand, a credit, if any, determined from time to time pursuant to the Authority's Economic Development Sales Adjustment Clause (EDA-17), or its currently applicable successor clause, if any.

-On-Peak kWh @ \$0.0575/kWh Off-Peak kWh @ \$0.0375/kWh
+Rate Code: L L-17 (1) Monthly Demand Charge: Base Demand Charge: (a) For the first 300 kW or less of Firm Billing Demand\$7,511.00 All Additional kW of Firm Billing Demand @.....\$19.26/kW (b) Transformation Discount: Whenever the Customer takes delivery at available transmission voltage (69 kV or greater) and provides the necessary transformation from the available transmission voltage, the foregoing Base Monthly Demand Charge shall be reduced by \$0.60/kW. (c) Excess Demand Charge: (i) For each kW of the Customer's Measured Demand that is classified as Excess On-Peak Demand, a charge, in addition to the Base Demand Charge, of \$12.00/kW.
+For each kW of the Customer's Measured Demand that is (ii) classified as Excess Off-Peak Demand, a charge equal to the Base Demand Charge. (d) Excess Reactive Demand Charge: Each kVAr of Excess Reactive Demand @......\$0.82/kVAr Demand Sales Adjustment: (e) For each kW of Firm Billing Demand, a credit or charge, if any, determined from time to time pursuant to the Authority's Demand Sales Adjustment Clause DSC-17, or its currently applicable successor clause, if any. (f) Economic Development Sales Adjustment: For each kW of Firm Billing Demand, a credit, if any, determined from time to time pursuant to the Authority's Economic Development Sales Adjustment Clause (EDA-17), or its currently applicable successor clause, if any.
+Energy Charge: (2) (a) Base Energy Charge: On-Peak kWh @\$0.0575/kWh Off-Peak kWh @\$0.0375/kWh